UNSW-rCITI/cityfutures-bikesurvey/README.md

 ## `Stage_profiles`

-The table appears to contain information about a user and their device, including app usage and device information.
+The table contains information about a user and their device, including app usage and device information.
 Here is a data dictionary describing the fields:

 | Variable Name      | Data Type | Description                                                                                                               |
 |--------------------|-----------|---------------------------------------------------------------------------------------------------------------------------|